What Is A Chi Alpha Internship, or CMIT?

 When does the internship start?
 When should I apply?

-The program follows that traditional academic calendar (August - May).
+The program follows a traditional academic calendar (August - May).
 Interns are required to report early August.
 Graduation takes place at the end of May.

-To give proper margin for the application process and placement, intern candidates should submit applications by the end of April preceding their desired start date.
+To give proper margin for the application process and placement, intern candidates should submit applications by the end of January preceding their desired start date.
+The final due date for applications is February 15th.

 How do I apply for the CMIT program?